Azure/azure-service-operator/docs/hugo/content/contributing/_index.md

 To do this, delete the recordings for the failing tests (under `{test-dir}/recordings/{test-name}.yml`), and re-run `controller:test-integration-envtest`.
 If the test passes, a new recording will be saved, which you can commit to include with your change.
 All authentication and subscription information is removed from the recording.

 To run the test and produce a new recording you will also need to have set the required authentication environment variables for an Azure Service Principal: `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET`.
 This Service Principal will need access to the subscription to create and delete resources.
+A few tests also need the `TEST_BILLING_ID` variable set to a valid Azure Billing ID when running in record mode.
+In replay mode this variable is never required.
+Note that the billing ID is redacted from all recording files so that the resulting file can be replayed by anybody, even somebody who does not know the Billing ID the test was recorded with.

 If you need to create a new Azure Service Principal, run the following commands: